ysthakur/arts-n-stem/pages/pong/pong.md

 ---
 layout: default
-title: STEM project ideas
+title: Pong with Python
 ---

-This page will guide you through making a basic pong game.
+This page will guide you through making a basic pong game using Python.
 The end result will look something like this.

 ![Ping pong game](https://github.com/ysthakur/arts-n-stem/blob/gh-pages/images/pong/Pong_final.gif?raw=true)